-Additionally, an impervious area evaluation by landuse type was performed.
+Additionally, an impervious area evaluation by land use type was performed.
 This evaluation showed that 36 percent of the impervious surfaces in the CSS are located on publicly owned property, including roadways.
 Schools account for over eight million sq. ft. of impervious surface while MSD owned property comprises only 1.2 million sq. ft. of hard surface, underscoring the importance of partnerships.

-See Appendix 3.2.2 Impervious Area Evaluation for a detailed description of the impervious area distribution within the CSS.
-Figure 3.2.3 located at the end of this chapter is a map showing the extent of impervious surfaces within the combined system.
+See Appendix 3.2.2 for a detailed description of the impervious area distribution within the CSS.
+Figure 3.2-3 is a map showing the extent of impervious surfaces within the combined system.